comp426-2023-spring/planify/README.md

 5. Demo video
 	1. In order to get credit for this, add a row to the table in the README here and make a pull request: https://github.com/comp426-2022-fall/a99-demos/edit/main/README.md
 7. Self/group evaluation (Individual group members: this is part of the final exam for the course.)

-## Logistics

-You have been assigned to work on a small team for the final project assignment.

-Your team will be responsible for planning the project, determining roles, and then employing a collaborative workflow to build out your project.
-Different people will be interested in different parts of the project.
-Not everyone has to do the same things, nor should they.

-Teams have been created for you and you should have received an invitation to the team and the class GitHub organization.

 ### Using collaboration features on GitHub